 The first step is a brief pre-production meeting by phone or an online conference resource.
 We also ask for a list of talking points to be worked into the conversation about the client’s book and a brief bio about the author for us to review.
 It is our goal to not only have some background ready for the recording session but also to establish some rapport with the guest to make the conversation sound as organic as possible.

 The second step is a single recording session that would be around 45-60 minutes.

 We try to keep the final program itself limited to about 20-30 minutes, too much more than that and you lose the audience.
 However, to establish the technical connections, check the audio levels, and to quickly revue the material it will likely be at least an hour for the session.

 In most cases the recording will take place via the internet.
+(We can improvise with phone signals.)
 The interviewed guest would need a Skype account and a high speed internet connection.
 (We use audio only.)
 A headset or USB microphone is helpful with overall sound quality but not a necessity.
 We will walk the client(s) through the set-up process on their end and check all of the signals prior to recording.
 (We do have mobile studio services available in North East Ohio.)

 We do the show in real time as if it was live.
 A heavily edited program runs the risk of sounding over-produced or stylized as an infomercial.
 Of course, we will remove any major gaffs, add multiple recording sessions, and edit as necessary although be aware extensive post-production adds to the overall cost of the project.

 Thirdly, we process the audio file in post-production.
 Typically we EQ the signal a bit and swipe it with some noise reduction along with a number of other signal processing effects.